Obsidian vs Capacities (2026): Object-Based Notes Guide

 | Open file format | Yes (Markdown) | Partial (JSON export) |

 Obsidian's posture is the strictest available: by default the data never leaves your device.
-Obsidian Sync adds end-to-end encryption with a passphrase you hold; Obsidian's servers cannot read your notes.
+Obsidian Sync adds end-to-end encryption with a passphrase you hold, so Obsidian's servers cannot read your notes.
 Capacities is cloud-first with EU data residency, which is a meaningful advantage for European users with GDPR-driven preferences.
-For users with the highest privacy bar (medical, legal, journalism), Obsidian without Sync is the strongest answer in this category.
+For users with the highest privacy bar in medical, legal, or journalism workflows, Obsidian without Sync is the strongest answer in this category.

 Migration Between the Two

-Obsidian → Capacities.
-Capacities imports Markdown files and tries to map folders to object types.
-Wikilinks usually convert to Capacities backlinks; Dataview queries do not transfer (Capacities has its own query language).
-A 1,000-note Obsidian vault takes 3-6 hours to clean up post-import.
-Most plugin-driven features (Templater, QuickAdd, custom dataviews) do not have direct equivalents in Capacities.
+Moving from Obsidian to Capacities starts with Markdown import.
+Capacities tries to map folders to object types, and wikilinks usually convert to Capacities backlinks.
+Dataview queries do not transfer because Capacities has its own query language.
+A 1,000-note Obsidian vault takes 3-6 hours to clean up after import.
+Most plugin-driven features such as Templater, QuickAdd, and custom Dataviews have no direct Capacities equivalent.

-Capacities → Obsidian.
-Capacities exports JSON.
-Obsidian does not import JSON natively; you need a script (community templates exist on GitHub) to convert each Capacities object type into a Markdown file with frontmatter.
+Moving from Capacities to Obsidian starts with JSON export.
+Obsidian does not import JSON natively, so you need a script or community template to convert each Capacities object type into a Markdown file with frontmatter.
 The typed-object structure becomes Obsidian frontmatter properties.
 A 5,000-object Capacities database takes 8-15 hours to migrate cleanly.
 Per the Capacities export documentation, the JSON is complete but the import-side work is yours.

 Real-World Workflows Compared

-A typical Obsidian day.
-Open the vault.
+An Obsidian day starts in the vault.
 Today's daily note auto-creates from the Daily Notes plugin.
-Capture during meetings, link to project notes with [[wikilinks]].
-Lunch: tweak a Templater snippet to add a new field to the meeting template.
-Afternoon: run a Dataview query to surface all open action items across the vault.
-End of day: commit the vault to Git for version history.
+You capture during meetings, link to project notes with [[wikilinks]], tweak a Templater snippet at lunch, run a Dataview query in the afternoon to surface open action items, then commit the vault to Git for version history.
 The pattern is do-it-yourself and infinitely customizable.

-A typical Capacities day.
-Open the app.
-Today's daily note opens with the typed-object graph in the sidebar.
-Capture a meeting note (typed Object: Meeting), link to a Project (typed Object: Project) with the typed-relation picker.
-Capacities AI summarizes the meeting on the right panel.
-End of day: review the dashboard of recent activity across all object types.
+A Capacities day starts with today's daily note and the typed-object graph in the sidebar.
+You capture a meeting note as a Meeting object, link it to a Project object with the typed-relation picker, let Capacities AI summarize the meeting on the right panel, then review the dashboard of recent activity across object types.
 The pattern is plug-and-play and structurally constrained.

 The two apps answer different questions.
 Obsidian answers "what system do I want to build?"
 Capacities answers "what does the system want me to capture?"